 - Courtesy Pay for debit card and ATM transactions

 If you have a business account with Bellwether, you’re automatically enrolled in our Courtesy Pay.
 If you would like to opt out, fill out the Business Courtesy Pay Opt Out form.

 Bellwether provides overdraft protection for up to two accounts and will cover $500 maximum per account.

 Courtesy Pay is subject to a fee of $30 per overdraft (with a $100 per day maximum charge).
 For each instance, we'll provide:

 Not to mention, we'll spare you some of the embarrassment that comes from having insufficient funds!

 Transferring Funds from a Bellwether Savings Account

-If you have a Savings Account with Bellwether, you can set up automatic transfers.
-When you overdraw another account, funds will be automatically transferred from your Savings account to cover the overdraft.
-If you sign up for the Courtesy Pay and also set up automatic transfers, we'll always draw money from your Savings account first before we use Courtesy Pay funds (and you won't be subject to the $30 fee).
+If you have a savings account with Bellwether, you can set up automatic transfers.
+When you overdraw another account, funds will be automatically transferred from your savings account to cover the overdraft.
+If you sign up for Courtesy Pay in addition to automatic transfers, we'll always draw money from your savings account first before we use Courtesy Pay funds (and you won't be subject to the $30 fee).

 Accessing Funds Available from a Line of Credit